Odorjocy/ImOrg/Readme.md

 ## Known issues

-- If you clear the session and start a new one right away there will be a lot of malfunctions due to the scratchy cleanup
-- You cannot resize the app all the widgets' locations and sizes are hardcoded
+- You can resize the app, but you cannot make it smaller then the current image and the size setting gets evaluated when you change the picture
 - The name of the collections are not validated
-- The code is more like a script and hard to maintain
-- Typos here and there...
+- Typos here and there... :)

 ## Contribution

-I welcome every suggestion or development idea, but I am most interested in design-related suggestions.
-Through this app, I want to learn how to structure object-oriented software.
-Feel free to let me know your thoughts via email (jozsef.odor@proton.me), create a pull request, or fork the repo.
+I welcome every suggestion or development idea, if you want, feel free to fork the repo.